quanvu17/deepspat_multivar/README.md

 <img align="right" src="https://github.com/quanvu17/deepspat_multivar/blob/master/figures/simulation_asymm_comparison_plot.png" alt="drawing" width="400"/>

-This repository provides reproducible code for the manuscript titled *Modeling Nonstationary and Asymmetric Multivariate Spatial Covariances via Deformations* by Quan Vu, Andrew Zammit-Mangion and Noel Cressie.
+This repository provides reproducible code for the manuscript titled *Modeling Nonstationary and Asymmetric Multivariate Spatial Covariances via Deformations* by Quan Vu, Andrew Zammit-Mangion, and Noel Cressie.
 The manuscript describes a new class of nonstationary and asymmetric multivariate spatial covariance models that are constructed via deformations.
 Specifically, nonstationary and asymmetric processes on a geographical domain are modeled as simpler, more familiar stationary and symmetric processes on a warped domain through deep injective warping functions.

 ## Instructions

 To reproduce the results and the plots in the manuscript, please download this repository.

 Ensure the required packages are installed.
-The required packages for this script are data.table, deepspat, dplyr, fields, ggplot2, gridExtra, ncdf4, sp, and verification.
-The deepspat package can be installed from [this github repository](https://github.com/andrewzm/deepspat), while other packages can be installed using the function install.packages in R.
+The required packages for these scripts are `data.table`, `deepspat`, `dplyr`, `fields`, `ggplot2`, `gridExtra`, `ncdf4`, `sp`, and `verification`.
+The `deepspat` package can be installed from [this github repository](https://github.com/andrewzm/deepspat), while other packages can be installed using the function `install.packages` in R.

-Then run through the script files in the folder scripts/ to reproduce either numerical results or figures in the manuscript.
-The data and results used in the manuscript are saved in the folder data_results/ while the figures used in the manuscript are saved in the folder figures/.
+Once the repository is downloaded, run through the script files in the folder `scripts/` to reproduce either numerical results or figures in the manuscript.
+The data and results used in the manuscript are saved in the folders `data/` and `results/` while the figures used in the manuscript are saved in the folder `figures/`.

 ## Abstract